 Chefs collaborations at the fifth edition of Bali’s Ubud Food Festival

-Over three days, the grand colonial-inspired restaurant hosted over 100 guests to collaborative gastronomic degustation meals inspired by Apéritif’s culinary philosophy and each guest chef’s signature styles.
-“We are thrilled to have been able to host not only one, but three acclaimed chefs in our kitchen.
-Ubud Food Festival is a big culinary event we look forward to each year as we get to exchange ideas and techniques with some of the most respected culinary personalities,” says Chef Nic Vanderbeeken.
-“Each chef we collaborated with brought something new and exciting to the table – whether it is through interesting ingredients and techniques or a simple meeting of the minds.
-This year, we were also fortunate to have been able to also collaborate on a special dessert-centric meal that showcased the lesser-celebrated technical genius of dessert and pastry chefs.”
+Over the course of three days, the grand colonial-inspired restaurant hosted over 100 guests for collaborative gastronomic degustation meals inspired by Apéritif’s culinary philosophy and each guest chef’s distinctive style.
+Chef Nic Vanderbeeken expressed his enthusiasm, stating, “We are thrilled to have been able to host not only one, but three acclaimed chefs in our kitchen.
+Ubud Food Festival is a significant culinary event we look forward to each year, as it allows us to exchange ideas and techniques with some of the most respected culinary personalities.
+Each chef we collaborated with brought something new and exciting to the table – whether it was through interesting ingredients and techniques or a simple meeting of the minds.
+This year, we were also fortunate to collaborate on a special dessert-centric meal that showcased the lesser-celebrated technical genius of dessert and pastry chefs.”

-Set amid Ubud’s lush mountain valley setting, Apéritif offers an alternative and unique fine-dining experience in Bali.
-Housed in an elegant, spacious standalone building overlooking the verdant jungle landscape, the 1920s- inspired restaurant offers sophisticated seasonal degustation menus that are representative of the culinary team—led by Executive Chef Nic Vanderbeeken— and their respect for ingredients.
-The menu explores the world by way of the Indonesian archipelago; an eclectic journey of global gastronomy with the added influences of the old Spice Islands.
-It couples high-grade produce sourced globally, locally and from the Apéritif greenhouse with the finesse of Modern European culinary techniques.
+Nestled within the serene mountain valley of Ubud, Apéritif offers a distinctive and unconventional fine-dining experience in Bali.
+The restaurant, housed in an elegant standalone building, overlooks the verdant jungle landscape and draws inspiration from the 1920s.
+Apéritif presents refined seasonal degustation menus that mirror the culinary team’s profound respect for ingredients.
+The menu embarks on a global culinary expedition with the Indonesian archipelago serving as its gateway, offering an eclectic journey through global gastronomy, enriched by the influences of the Old Spice Islands.
+It masterfully blends premium produce sourced globally, locally, and from the Apéritif greenhouse, all with the finesse of modern European culinary techniques.